-The U.S. population is becoming more multiracial, multiethnic and multilingual.
-Some estimate that by the year 2020, racial and ethnic minorities will become the numerical majority.
-This demographic shift has already occurred in specific contexts, such as K-12 schools in Los Angeles.
+The U.S. population is becoming more multiracial, multiethnic, multilingual and expansive with regard to sexual and gender identities.
 Applied psychologists and educators have begun to develop competency standards for professionals to provide culturally relevant and effective services to our ever-changing population.
-In fact, multiculturalism has been identified as the fourth focus in counseling psychology.
+In fact, multiculturalism and social justice are core values of counseling psychology and are intertwined with our training objectives and competencies.

 The purpose of the graduate minor in multicultural psychology and education is to

-- expose graduate students to the growing theoretical and empirical research completed in the fields of multicultural psychology and education
+• expose graduate students to the growing theoretical and empirical research completed in the fields of multicultural psychology and education

-- help graduate students develop multicultural competencies in research and practice
+• help graduate students develop multicultural competencies in research and practice

-- provide graduate students with training necessary to meet the psychological and educational demands of diverse populations
+• provide graduate students with training necessary to meet the psychological and educational demands of diverse populations

 Minor requirements

-- A minimum of 12 credit hours
+• A minimum of 12 credit hours

-- 9 credit hours must be taken as a graduate student at the University of Missouri
+• 9 credit hours must be taken as a graduate student at the University of Missouri

 Core courses